tolitius/wrap/README.md

 => (wc/put conn "planets" #{#'dev/add-planet})
 ```

-wrap follows [calip](https://github.com/tolitius/calip) so a set of functions in one or more namespaces
+wrap follows [calip](https://github.com/tolitius/calip) so a set of functions in one or more namespaces<br/>
-or a [star search](https://github.com/tolitius/calip) of functions to apply wrappers will work the same
+or a [star search](https://github.com/tolitius/calip) of functions to apply wrappers to will work the same

-internally, these wrappers look something like this (you can define your own if these don't fit the needs):
+internally, these wrappers look something like [this](src/wrap/cache/redis.clj#L32) (you can define your own if these don't fit the need):

 ```clojure
 (defn cache [conn prefix fs]